 Educational programmes vary depending on each Working Group and can include the followings:

 Courses follow a practical and interactive 'how to' style with clear learning objectives.
-They can be submitted for accreditation through EBAC.
+They can be submitted for accreditation.
 Courses take place at the European Heart House (Sophia-Antipolis, France) or at other venues in Europe.

 Four Working Groups propose live courses.
 Read more and access resources below:

-The Working Group on Pulmonary Circulation and Right Ventricular Function endorses an Annual International Master’s Degree and a Biennial European Spring School.
+The Working Group on Pulmonary Circulation and Right Ventricular Function endorse an Annual International Master’s Degree and a Biennial European Spring School.

 In order to improve clinical practice, the ESC charges groups of European experts with the task of creating recommendations and guidelines for clinical practice, published as Task Force Reports, or other Study Groups.